 Y11 intervention in Term 2 will focus on exam subjects with NEA and practical assessments, to ensure that students can prioritise these early and remain focused on exam preparation into Term 3 and beyond.
 These sessions run at the end of the school day and targeted students are invited to attend.

-Y11 assemblies have been timetabled termly during the school day, in half cohort populations to ensure preparation for examination periods are thorough and supportive.
+Y11 assemblies have been timetabled each term during the school day, in half cohort populations to ensure preparation for examination periods are thorough and supportive.